What being on a Board involves

 - work with partner organisations.

-Being on a Board could give you the chance to:
+A public appointment could give you a chance to:

 - provide your expertise and influence decisions that affect people's lives;

 - allow a return to the workplace after a career break;

 - develop your career and boost your skills set.

 Some public appointments are paid, whilst others are not.
 This depends on the public body.
 Details of the appointment will include information on any remuneration offered.